 Classification: small town

 Location: Lewis Township, Brown County - On U.S. Route 52 at the intersection of Rt.
 221

 Higginsport was basically platted on top of what was already a ghost town.
 In 1804 Revolutionary War veteran Colonel Robert Higgins (1746 - 1825) from Pennsylvania settled next to the Ohio River near mouth of Red Oak Creek with his wife Mary (Jolliffe) Higgins(1763 - 1806).
 Robert platted the village of White Haven & offered incentives to new settlers, however only a few families took him up on the offer.
 The would be town was scratched & Robert tried again platting Higginsport in 1816 with 114 lots, a public square, & the town named after his family.

-There was about a half dozen log cabins in 1828 & Higginsport got it's first store in 1828 followed by several more stores & a post office in 1829.
+There was about a half dozen log cabins in 1828 & Higginsport got it's first store that same year followed by several more stores & a post office in 1829.
 The first brick house in town was built in 1835 at the corner of Water St. & Brown St. & a brick church in 1842, replacing the earlier stone & log cabin chapels.
 One of the main source of income for locals was farming corn & tobacco.
 White Burley tobacco was named after the color of the plants & is know to have been grown in the area before 1850.
 A steam powered grist mill was built in 1855 by Henry Davidson & William Dugan.
 They added a whiskey distillery in 1861 & a warehouse in 1863.